AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

    +++SFTP

       SFTP support for data feeds is available.
-This requires an SFTP host, username, and the destination site to contain a valid RSA or DSA public key.
+This requires an SFTP host, username, and the destination site to contain a valid RSA or ed25519 public key.
 You can download the appropriate public key when creating the feed.

-      When downloading the RSA or DSA public key for data feeds, do either of the following:
+      When downloading the RSA or ed25519 public key for data feeds, do either of the following:

       * Rename the file downloaded public key file to `authorized_keys`, then upload the file to your `.ssh` folder on your SFTP server.